Installing, configuring, and utilizing Nessus to scan vulnerable machines.

 Penetration Testing Writeup: “Active” (Retired Machine…

-< Penetration Testing Writeup: “Active” (Retired Machine from HackTheBox)> Executive Summary This report summarizes a penetration test conducted against a Windows Active Directory environment.
-The testing identified critical vulnerabilities including the storage of administrative credentials…
+Executive Summary This report summarizes a penetration test conducted against a Windows Active Directory environment.
+The testing identified critical vulnerabilities including the storage of administrative credentials in Group Policy Preferences (GPP) and weak password policies,…

 My Methodology for Passing Any Certification…